Middle & High School Education

 Sexual violence is an issue that youth in all communities face regardless of race, ethnicity or economic background.
 MOCSA presenters reach more than 30 school districts across the metropolitan area, on both sides of the state line.
 Our youth educators communicate this challenging subject in a manner that is engaging, informative, and realistic.
 MOCSA presentations utilize a variety of teaching methodologies, including group discussion, lecture, question and answer sessions, and activities designed to enhance learning and behavior change.
 Our cost free presentations are available in English and Spanish.

-Prevention presentations are single sessions effective in increasing knowledge, discussion, and awareness in the following topics.
-For further description, click here.
+Awareness presentations are single sessions effective in increasing knowledge and awareness in the following topics click here.

 Teen Exchange is a multi-session sexual violence prevention program that encompasses the previously listed topics.
 The curriculum focuses on identifying and developing healthy relationships and preventing sexual violence.